 401k vs. IRA: What's the Difference?

-IRA plans are similar to 401k plans.
+401Ks are similar to IRA plans.
 However, IRA plans are set up on an individual basis and not set-up by an employer.
-IRA plans also have much smaller yearly limits for your contributions.
-To set up an IRA plan, you’ll have to work with a 3rd party financial institution.
+A 401K is set up by an employer.

-A self-directed 401k is also known as a self-employed 401k.
-This is because full-time freelancers and self-employed individuals are not able to take advantage of a permanent employer retirement plan.
-Instead, a self-directed 401k may be the best and only option for those self-employed.
+A Solo 401k is also known as a self-employed 401k.
+Full-time freelancers and self-employed individuals are not able to take advantage of a permanent employer retirement plan, so instead that can opt for a solo 401k.
+(Which is even better!)

-The self-directed 401k offers more customization than a typical 401k.
-Most employer-enabled 401k plans only have select options for workers to choose from.
-This means that an employer has a large say in which stocks or bonds you can even invest in.
+Most employer-enabled 401k plans only have a small selection of investment options for workers to choose from.
+This means that an employer has a large say in your investment portfolio.

-If you are confident in your stock choices, having a self-directed 401k is for you.
-Charles Schwab saw an 8.7% increase in balances in self-directed brokerage accounts.
-This increase was seen in early 2019 compared to late 2018.
+If you are confident in your investment skills, having a self-directed 401k is definitely for you.
+Charles Schwab even saw an 8.7% increase in balances, in self-directed brokerage accounts.

 There is one key difference between traditional and Roth IRAs.
 With traditional IRA plans, you invest funds into the plan pre-tax.
 This means you do not pay income or other taxes on funds the year you invest them into a traditional IRA.

 Sound familiar?
-This is exactly how 401k plan investments work as well.
-However, upon retirement age, you’ll want to start using the money you’ve saved.
-When you start withdrawing funds then, you will have to pay taxes on the traditional IRA money.
+This is exactly how 401k plan investment work as well.
+And similarly, upon retirement when you start withdrawing funds, you will have to pay taxes on the traditional account withdrawals.

 Roth IRAs are the opposite in this sense.
 When contributing to a Roth IRA, you pay taxes on the funds before depositing.
-However, you will benefit when you are older and need to withdraw funds.
-Doing so later in life with then be tax-free.
+However, you will benefit greatly when you retire, and start to withdraw funds, as they will be tax free!

 Protecting Your Financial Future

 No matter the types of investment plans you choose, it's important to invest early.
-The more time your investments have to grow, the more likely they will.
-The magnitude of your investments will also layer.
+The more time your investments have to grow, the more compounding you will get.

 Want to protect your future with a self directed 401k and more?
 Ready to achieve greater peace of mind with advice from an expert?
 Consider our “Map My Retirement” service package today.
 Together, we'll review your investment accounts and more to secure your financial future.